Port Sunlight Local Listed Building Consent Order

 The following works are included in the Port Sunlight LLBCO:

-A brochure written and printed by Port Sunlight Village Trust and Wirral Council, with the support of Historic England, to introduce and explain the Local Listed Building Consent Order to residents.
-The brochure explains the basic information about the LLBCO and then covers each class of work included in the LLBCO.
+A brochure originally written and printed by Port Sunlight Village Trust and Wirral Council, with the support of Historic England, to introduce and explain the Local Listed Building Consent Order to residents.
+The brochure has been updated and adapted to explain the basic information about the LLBCO and then covers each class of work included in the LLBCO.

 The Port Sunlight LLBCO